ansible/ansible-lockdown/README.md

 This content is no longer maintained.

-For the latest content and wider set of baselines, see :
+For the latest content and wider set of baselines, see:

 - [Lockdown Enterprise][lockdown]
 - [github.com/ansible-lockdown][repos]